bplmaps/lmec-main-site/content/articles/indigenous-people-s-heritage-month-lessons-and-resources-exploring-land-and-maps.md

 [**Native People and Settler Colonialism: A Story of Land and Maps**](https://collections.leventhalmap.org/educators/curriculum-materials/136)

 The first part of this lesson introduces students to an 1837 map created by members of the Báxoje/Ioway tribal community and asks them to compare it with one made in 1902 by a Euro-American cartographer to discuss the meaning of land and how it is understood and visualized by both.
 Part Two has students working in small groups with a series of 19th century Euro-American maps to answer questions that uncover how Native communities are portrayed and represented on the land, including how Native communities visualize their presence and relationship to the land through mapping today.
-Special thanks to Akomawt Educational Initiative for consulting with Map Center staff for this lesson.
+Special thanks to Akomawt Educational Initiative for consulting with Leventhal Center staff for this lesson.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:js957750m/297,319,9145,5865/,1200/0/default.jpg" caption="[This map in our digital collections](https://collections.leventhalmap.org/search/commonwealth:js957749v) depicts Indian Reservations in the United States as they existed in the 1890s." class="figure-right" >}}